Shuang-Mei/Shuang-Mei.github.io/_posts/2016-11-15-mura-defect-recognition.md

+---
+layout: post
+title: "Sparse auto-encoder with KL divergence"
+description: "Related derivations used in the paper."
+category: 'Related derivations'
+---

 ### This document provides related derivations for the sparse auto-encoder network model with an *KL* divergence constraint.
 Stochastic gradient descent algorithm is used for training this model.
 ---